WebAssembly/component-model/design/mvp/CanonicalABI.md

   other_thread = thread.task.inst.table.get(i)
   trap_if(not isinstance(other_thread, Thread))
   trap_if(not other_thread.suspended())
-  if not thread.task.yield_to(thread, cancellable, other_thread):
+  suspend_result = thread.task.yield_to(thread, cancellable, other_thread)
-    assert(cancellable)
-    return [SuspendResult.CANCELLED]
-  else:
-    return [SuspendResult.COMPLETED]
+  return [suspend_result]
 ```
-If `cancellable` is set, then `thread.yield-to` will return whether the
+If `cancellable` is set, then `thread.yield-to` will return a `SuspendResult`
-supertask has already or concurrently requested cancellation. `thread.yield-to`
+value indicating whether the supertask has already or concurrently requested
-(and other cancellable operations) will only indicate cancellation once and
+cancellation. `thread.yield-to` (and other cancellable operations) will only
-thus, if a caller is not prepared to propagate cancellation, they can omit
+indicate cancellation once and thus, if a caller is not prepared to propagate
-`cancellable` so that cancellation is instead delivered at a later
+cancellation, they can omit `cancellable` so that cancellation is instead
-`cancellable` call.
+delivered at a later `cancellable` call.

 ### 🧵 `canon thread.yield`